GourinathBanda/IoT_WSN_Based_Precision_AgriculturePlatform/README.md

   A python script running on a raspberry pi that connects to the mesh via wifi and sends the telemetry data to Cloud.

   The cloud configuration: `{ "farmID" : "farm_001" , "datasetID": "rawSensorData"}` decides the dataset to which the gateway is adding data to and the farmID (which decides the name of the table in the database).

+  After the initial setup, the gateway is also a plug and play device.

 * **Cloud:**